 What's the best interval between pregnancies?

-To reduce the risk of pregnancy complications and other health problems, limited research suggests waiting at least 18 to 24 months but no more than five years after a live birth before attempting your next pregnancy.
+To reduce the risk of pregnancy complications and other health problems, limited research suggests waiting at least 18 to 24 months but less than five years after a live birth before attempting your next pregnancy.
 However, further research is needed to determine whether the effects of birth spacing on maternal and fetal health differ between developed and developing nations.

-Still, choosing when to have another baby is a personal decision.
+Choosing when to have another baby is a personal decision.
 When planning your next pregnancy, you and your partner might consider various factors in addition to the health risks and benefits, including your health, age, fertility, relationship, how many children you have, how many children you hope to have, access to health care, child-rearing support, and social and economic circumstances.

 Until you make a decision about when to have another child, be sure to use a reliable method of birth control — even if you're breast-feeding.
 Once you feel ready to get pregnant again, ask your health care provider for guidance.